 - hold at least a Baccalaureate in Divinity, second honours, Grade I (magna cum laude) or, what in the judgement of the Faculty is regarded as an equivalent standard of theological study. - meet the criteria for Greek, Hebrew and/or Latin as outlined under Language Requirements in the following pages.. - satisfy the English language requirements, if the candidate's first language is not English.

 The programme comprises the following:

 Year 1

 Seminar Courses

-Full-time candidates usually take four seminar courses in year one.
+Full-time candidates usually take four seminar courses in year one including the obligatory course PG442: The Soul of Theology in semester 2.

 Reading Courses